rocwang/vue-virtual-scroll-grid/README.md

 - Use virtual-scrolling / windowing to render the items, so the number of DOM nodes is kept low.
-- Support using a paginated API to load the items in the background.
-- Support placeholders for unloaded items and loaded items are cached for better performance.
 - Just use CSS grid to style your grid.
 Minimum styling opinions form the library.
+- Support using a paginated API to load the items in the background.
+- Support rednering placeholders for unloaded items
+- Loaded items are cached for better performance.

+## Code Examples

+* [As an ES module (with a bundler)][esm]
+* [As an Universal Module Definition (no bundler)][umd]

 ## Install

 ```shell
 npm install vue-virtual-scroll-grid
 ```

-## Examples

-[Minimal Example][minimal]

 ## Available Props